DaveMBush/SmartNgRX/apps/documentation/src/app/demo-walkthrough/selectors/index.md

 Once again, we see our `createSmartSelector()` being used to retrieve the locations and the children of the locations.
 In this case, the departments.
 It takes our `selectLocationEntities()` as the first parameter and the array of `ChildDefinion`s as the second parameter.

 The other select we need here is the one that provides the currently selected location.
-This is a standard NgRX selector that takes the `selectLocationDepartments()` and `selectCurrentLocationId()` we've already covered as parameter and then uses those to return the selected location, if it exists.
+This standard NgRX selector uses the `selectLocationDepartments()` and `selectCurrentLocationId()` we've already covered as parameter and then uses those to return the selected location, if it exists.
 Otherwise it returns a default location that has no departments.

 ## Department Selectors